enesscakmak/enescakmak.github.io/README.md

 # Portfolio Website
 ### Portfolio website to showcase my various information and projects.

-You can find the website at(temporarily on github pages): https://enesscakmak.github.io/enescakmak.github.io
+You can find the website at: https://enescakmak.net

 ## Navigation
 You can navigate through website from here to either parts in page or to projects.